sqyyy-jar/leviathan-rs/README.md

 ```clj
 (operator arguments)
 ```
-The operator must be a valid identifier and each argument can be any element named above, seperated by *whitespace.
+The operator must be a valid identifier and each argument can be any element named above, seperated by whitespace[^1].

 ### List
 A list looks like this: